StephenShamakian/OpenIDConnectAuthenticationProviders/readme.md

 There are ways to wildcard limit how many groups are returned in AzureAD tokens based on a prefix.
 For example "devops_[groupNameHere]".
 But this feature in AzureAD does not work for OpenID.
 And Octopus only implements OpenID with its AzureAD implementation.
 Plus it's still (as of the writing of this) a preview feature in AzureAD for SAML.

 ## Microsoft/AzureAD's "Solution" to this Limitation
-If there are two many groups returned in a token sent by AzureAD.
+If there are too many groups returned in a token sent by AzureAD.
 Microsoft includes a custom claim "_claims_name" & "_claims_sources" that has a link to the Azure GraphAPI (an old deprecated one - more on that below) that has the group membership list for the user.
 They (Microsoft) expect applications to implement this in their code when developing AzureAD integrations.

 See more [here](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/tree/master/5-WebApp-AuthZ/5-2-Groups#processing-groups-claim-in-tokens-including-handling-overage).
 They also include an example ASP.NET Core application code that implements this [here](https://github.com/Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/blob/master/5-WebApp-AuthZ/5-2-Groups/Services/MicrosoftGraph-Rest/GraphHelper.cs).